Ratio1/.github/README.md

-# .github
+The Ultimate AI OS
-The Ultimate AI OS powered by blockchai​n
+powered by blockchai​n